Polly Jackson

 Polly Jackson, also referred to as Aunt Polly Jackson, was an American abolitionist and Underground Railroad guide.
-A former slave, she would dress up as an older woman and fight off slave traffickers from the Reverse Underground Railroad using a butcher knife and a kettle of boiling water.
+A former enslaved woman, she would dress up as an older woman and fight off slave traffickers from the Reverse Underground Railroad using a butcher knife and a kettle of boiling water.

 Biography

 Not much information is known about Polly Jackson's early life.
-She was reportedly born a slave in Virginia and moved to Ohio in the mid-1840s.
+She was reportedly born into slavery in Virginia and moved to Ohio in the mid-1840s.
 She had a sister, Lindsey.
-After being freed she began to reside in Africa, an African American settlement in Ripley, Ohio.
+After being freed, she began to reside in Africa, Ohio, an African American settlement near Ripley, Ohio.
 She was offered land in Africa and began operating a small farm to sustain herself there.
 At the time of the beginning of her abolitionist actions, she was described as being "middle-aged".

-Jackson would aid fugitive slaves from the Underground Railroad by fighting off slave traffickers.
+Jackson would aid fugitive enslaved people from the Underground Railroad by fighting off slave traffickers.
+She helped those who had crossed the Ohio River from Kentucky.
 She would disguise herself as a weak older woman and proceed to fight the traffickers with a butcher knife and a kettle of hot water.
 Many of her attacks were at night.
-After dealing with the traffickers, Jackson hosted the fugitives in her house and helped them with direction if they chose to continue their journey.
+After dealing with the traffickers, Jackson hosted the fugitives in her house and helped them with directions if they chose to continue their journey.